-As stated above, the term “data pipeline” refers to the broad set of all processes in which data is moved between systems.
+As stated above, the term “data pipeline” refers to the broad set of all processes in which data is moved between systems, even with today’s data fabric approach.
 ETL pipelines are a particular type of data pipeline.
 Below are three key differences between the two:

 First, data pipelines don’t have to run in batches.
 ETL pipelines usually move data to the target system in batches on a regular schedule.
 But certain data pipelines can perform real-time processing with streaming computation, which allows data sets to be continuously updated.
 This supports real-time analytics and reporting and can trigger other apps and systems.